adamswbrown/rvtools2azuremigratePS/README.md

 - `-CPUUtilizationPercentage`: Specify the CPU utilization percentage.
 Default is 50%, Use 'Custom' to specify your own values
 - `-MemoryUtilizationPercentage`: Specify the Memory utilization percentage.
 Default is 50%.
 Use 'Custom' to specify your own values

+Allowed values are 50, 90, 95, or any integer between 0 and 100.

 ## 3. Uplaod file to Azure Migrate

 The resulting file can then be used to uplaod to Azure Migrate (https://learn.microsoft.com/en-us/azure/migrate/tutorial-discover-import)